liquid-img

 Understanding basic components of your water bill

-• Variable water usage charges: Variable costs — for water you use both indoors and outdoors each month.
+• Variable water usage charges are for water you use both indoors and outdoors each month.
 These charges are based on the cost of local and imported water, and other costs of providing service that vary based on usage.
 Some customers may also incur a pumping surcharge to cover additional pumping costs to serve their properties.

-• Service charges: Fixed costs — to recover the fixed expenses of operating and maintaining IRWD's infrastructure.
+• Service charges are to recover the fixed expenses of operating and maintaining IRWD's infrastructure.
 There are separate service charges for water and sewer service.
 These monthly fixed costs fluctuate depending on the number of days in a billing cycle.

 Each tier is assigned a rate based on the actual cost of service, which varies according to the source of water.
 Each source has a different cost of water service.
 For example, local groundwater from the Dyer Road Well Field here in Orange County is IRWD's lowest-cost water, while imported water (from out of state or Northern California) is our highest-cost water.